======================================================================

 franchises originated on the NES, including Nintendo's own 'Super

-NES imagery, especially its controller, has become a popular motif for
+The imagery of the NES, especially its controller, has become a

-a variety of products, including Nintendo's Game Boy Advance.
-The
+popular motif for a variety of products, including Nintendo's Game Boy

-original NES controller has become one of the most recognisable
+Advance.
+The original NES controller has become one of the most

-symbols of the console.
-Nintendo has mimicked the look of the
+recognizable symbols of the console.
+Nintendo has mimicked the look of

-controller in several other products, from promotional merchandise to
+the controller in several other products, from promotional merchandise

 At the Tokyo Game Show in 2023, the 'Famicom' was bestowed "The

-Minister of Economy, Trade and Industry Award" in honour of the
+Minister of Economy, Trade and Industry Award" in honor of the

-console's influence and laying down the foundations for the games
+console's influence and for laying down the foundations for the game

 industry.